-Ok, so in general, not too many people have travelled to Guyana.
-The Caribbean country at the top of South America (I know it’s confusing) is not at the top of most Bucket Lists.
-It’s kind of tough to get to and no one hears much about it.
-It’s a developing country with a very predominant extraction industry.
-All of that being said, there is one pretty big reason to get yourself over to this as yet unspoiled by tourism nook of the world.
+Ok, so in general, not too many people have travelled to Guyana, home to Kaieteur Falls the highest single drop waterfall in the world.
+Guyana is not at the top of most Bucket Lists, but a visit to the Kaieteur National Park really should be, since there is one pretty big reason to get yourself over to this as yet unspoiled by tourism nook of the world.
 And when I say big, I mean really high.
-Kaieteur Falls!
+Take a trip on a Kaieteur Falls Tour and you will never forget your flight over the Amazon to this amazing Guyana waterfall.

 Kaieteur Falls is actually the world’s largest single drop waterfall!